heraldgo/herald/README.md

 [Herald Daemon](https://github.com/heraldgo/heraldd)
 which is based on Herald.

-It is not designed to do massive works.
+Herald is not designed to do massive works.
 It is suitable for jobs like daily backup, automatically program deployment, and other repetitive server maintenance tasks.